SearchingSteve/Library-Management-CLI/README.md

-# MidtermSprint-Java-Sem3
-## Library Management System (LMS)
+# Library Management CLI

-Welcome to the **Library Management System (LMS)** project, hosted in the repository **MidtermSprint-Java-Sem3**.
+Welcome to the **Library Management System CLI**.
 This application provides functionality to manage library items, authors, and patrons within a console-based interface.

 ## Table of Contents